PulsarHRI/pulsarhri.github.io/docs/01-how-to-control-hardware-actuators/02-R-actuator-control-examples/02-R-two-actuators.md

 # Controlling Two Targets

-This notebook demonstrates how to control multiple Pulsar actuators using the CANoverUSB interface.
+This notebook demonstrates how to control multiple PULSAR HRI actuators using the CANoverUSB interface.
 We will walk through the steps of connecting to the USB-CAN adapter, initializing two actuators, configuring their feedback settings, assigning different speed setpoints, and running them simultaneously.

 ## Import necessary modules